juxt/yada/manuscript/100_security.md

 Each realm declares one or more _authentication schemes_ governing how requests are authenticated.

-yada supports numerous authentication schemes, include custom ones you can provide yourself.
+yada supports numerous authentication schemes, including custom ones you can provide yourself.

-Each scheme has a verifier, depending on the scheme this is usually a function.
+Each scheme has a verifier.
+Depending on the scheme this is usually a function.
 The verifier is used to extract or otherwise establish the credentials in the request, ensuring they are authentic and true, in which case it returns these credentials as a value to be stored in the